Data Science vs Computer Science

 Now, in many places across the United States and less so in Europe and Asia, it is possible to change your concentration to an interdisciplinary major.
 These are the so-called “self-created” majors.
 They incorporate various courses across several departments.

 Data Science is a nice mix of analysis, coding and data storytelling.
 So, we can combine Math or Statistics with Computer Science and some social science like Economics.

 Courses across these 3 departments should be enough to construct a great Data Science degree.
 And you won’t have to learn subjects you won’t need.
-By removing Pure Mathematics out of Math; the developing aspects of Computer Science; and the policy-based aspects of Economics, what you’re left with are the top skills you need to succeed in the field.
+By removing Pure Mathematics out of Math; the developing aspects of Computer Science; and the policy-based aspects of Economics, what you’re left with are the top data science skills you need to succeed in the field.

 But before you decide to try this out, you need to know that you can’t just select random courses to construct such a major.

 A much more realistic approach is to find a decent University which offers such a program.
 Then provide enough evidence that some of the available courses in your institution are equivalent to those in their Data Science program.
 That way, your degree has the added credibility of the more renowned institution.
 And that’s a fantastic bonus.

 However, even this option isn’t available everywhere.
 So you might have to consider a different route.

 If that’s the case, you shouldn’t feel discouraged.
 A Data Science degree isn’t easy street.
 On top of being less widespread, it’s also rather niche.